TanguyLallemand/similarity-graph/README.md

     conda env create -f python_align.yml # Create a conda environment source activate <env> # Activate this environment to execute script in it

+Please note that first line of the yml file sets the new environment’s name.
-Or you can use alternatively
+You can also use alternatively:

     conda create --name <env> --file python_environment_used.txt # Create a conda environment source activate <env> # Activate this environment to execute script in it

-To follow, give execution rights to script and execute it
+To follow, give execution rights to script and execute it:

     chmod +x script_python.py
     ./script_python.py